How to Start an Accounting Firm & Bank 6-Figures Year One

-Note: Keep Profit Margin Targets in Mind
+Keep Profit Margin Targets in Mind

-Unless you’re paying other team members, the cost to provide accounting services is minimal, but you need to take into account the value of your time when setting your rates.
+Unless you’re paying other team members, the cost of providing accounting services is minimal, but you should determine the value of your time when setting your rates.

-While you may decide to create your own workflow system using spreadsheets, companies such as Jetpack Workflow have created free workflow templates and online accounting software systems to help you get organized faster and streamline your CPA practice.
+While you may decide to create your workflow system with spreadsheets, companies such as Jetpack Workflow have created free workflow templates and online accounting software systems to help you get organized faster and streamline your CPA practice.